CNC MachinistJob Description:

 - creativity – the ability to think outside the box

-It may help you to find work if you complete a college course in:
+It may help you to find work if you complete an engineering apprenticeship by completing a college course in:

 - engineering and manufacturing